Department: Education Programs

 Dates of Employment: August 5, 2020 - May 28, 2021

 Reports To: Education Programs Manager

-Housing Available: Yes (staff are not required to live on campus)
+Housing Available: Yes (5 Instructors are required to live on campus)

 Application Deadline: February 1, 2020